I didn’t want to buy the official “wireless upgrade module” which KZ sells for their ZS5/6 and other compatible IEMs (There I said it! ).

 Ok, above a certain point the distortion kicks in, but believe me this little thing can drive my ZS5 to unhealthy levels of sound pressure.

-You’ll will lose a lot of detail and bass for wireless convenience, specially bass.
+You’ll lose a lot of detail and bass for wireless convenience, especially bass.

 I didn’t notice any hiccups on the Bluetooth connection from my Sony L1 (2017) smartphone.

 Anyway if you need a convenient way to enjoy music when running, doing some chores at home or garden this module might be a nice way to achieve that, it pairs well to the phone and goes loud if necessary.